Accelerate SQL Server Always On Deployments with AWS Launch Wizard

 The wizard requires an AWS Identity and Access Management (IAM) role granting it permissions to deploy and access resources in my account.
 The wizard will check to see if a role named AmazonEC2RoleForLaunchWizard exists in my account.
 If so it will be used, otherwise a new role will be created.
 The new role will have two AWS managed policies, AmazonSSMManagedInstanceCore and AmazonEC2RolePolicyforLaunchWizard, attached to it.
 Note that this one time setup process will be typically performed by an IAM Administrator for your organization.
 However, the IAM user does not have to be an Administrator and CreateRole, AttachRolePolicy, and GetRole permissions are sufficient to perform these operations.
 After the role is created, the IAM Administrator can delegate the application deployment process to another IAM user who, in turn, must have the AWS Launch Wizard IAM managed policy called AmazonLaunchWizardFullaccess attached to it.

-With the application type selected I can proceed by clicking Next to start configuring my application settings, beginning with setting a deployment name and optionally an Amazon Simple Notification Service (SNS) topic that AWS Launch Wizard can use for notifications and alerts.
+With the application type selected I can proceed by clicking Next to start configuring my application settings, beginning with setting a deployment name and optionally an Amazon Simple Notification Service (Amazon SNS) topic that AWS Launch Wizard can use for notifications and alerts.
 In the connectivity options I can choose to use an existing Amazon Virtual Private Cloud (Amazon VPC) or have a new one created.
 I can also specify the name of an existing key pair (or create one).
 The key pair will be used if I want to RDP into my instances or obtain the administrator password.
 For a new Amazon VPC I can also configure the IP address or range to which remote desktop access will be permitted: